KushalNishad/AWS-Lambda-Motivational-Quotes-Scheduler/README.md

 Here’s an updated version of your challenges section with **headings** and **emojis** for a more engaging look:

-## Motivational Quotes received by an email
+## Motivational Quotes received on email
 ![Output](docs/OutputEmail.png)
 ---